dmeehan/douglasmeehan/content/projects/hfo-home-visiting.md

 > Utilizing this design system, I began to create design iterations for each of the pieces identified in the design story.

 Over my five years working at Vistalogic, I completely overhauled the user interface of the CLARA software system.
-This included introducing modern techniques and tooling for CSS, organizing and improving the javascript code base, and developing a design system of resuable and nestable components (<a href="https://build.vistalogic.net/claraBeta/styleguide" target="_blank">View documentation in progress</a>).
+This included introducing modern techniques and tooling for CSS, organizing and improving the javascript code base, and developing a design system of resuable and nestable components. <a href="https://build.vistalogic.net/claraBeta/styleguide" target="_blank">View design system documentation</a> (Work in progress).

 ![Design System](/assets/design_system.png "Design System")